 Oslo.
 And further behind: The many fairytale-like shaped hills and mountains which embraces Oslo, the fastest growing capital in Europe.

 Make an early arrival before the play begins and guests commence to fill the hall.
-Get to explore that special silence of great expectations that occurs before it all starts.
-The, for an Opera House, unusual wooden theme is a soft reminder of Norwegian nature and history.
+Explore that special silence of great expectations that occurs before it all starts.
+The for an Opera House unusual wooden theme is a soft reminder of Norwegian nature and history.

 The intimate horseshoe shape of the The Main Hall hints to the origins of classic theatres.
 The design of the theatre’s main curtain is signed by artist Pae White.

 The central chandelier is created of hand cast glass bars lit from behind by LED lights.
 When lit or turned of, it has a moon-like presence.